mocks-server/main/packages/config/README.md

 ### __Object__

-Options of type `object` are parsed from JSON strings when they are defined in environment variables or command line arguments. __It is important to mention that objects are merged when they are defined in different sources.__
+Options of type `object` are parsed from JSON strings when they are defined in environment variables or command line arguments. __It is important to mention that objects are merged when they are defined in different sources when loading the configuration.__

 ```js
 const option = config.addOption({